martaczc/LifeHistGame/README.md

 LifeHistGame
 ============

-Life history simulation for polish [Biologists Night](http://www.nocbiologow.home.pl/index.php)
+Life history simulation for Polish [Biologists Night](http://www.nocbiologow.home.pl/index.php)

+To see it working, download LifeHistGame.nlogo file and open it using [NetLogo](https://ccl.northwestern.edu/netlogo/) (available for free).

 ![Screenshot](screenshot.png)